Abhi-1712/TE-SEM5-Assignments/README.md

 ## Repository maintained by Abhijeet Ingle and Abhishek Jadhav

-### If required any changes, feel free to make create pull request.
+### If any changes are required, feel free to make create pull request.